vivekkpai/gettingandcleaningdata_courseproject/CodeBook.md

 can be viewed as cleansing of the data).

 ***NOTE: It is assumed that the Inertial data is not required for this submission.
-Consequently, the Intertial data is ignored in the script***
+Consequently, the Inertial data is ignored in the script***

 ## Cleaning the Data